In this post I will show how to disassemble a HP Pavilion dv7t-3000 series notebook.

 I’m taking it apart because the notebook gets very hot while running games and other multiple programs.
 It happens because the cooling module is clogged with dust and has to be cleaned up.

-If your HP Pavilion dv7 series notebook doesn’t look like one in this guide, I have some other disassembly guides.
+If your HP Pavilion dv7 doesn’t look like one in this guide, I have some other disassembly guides.
 Check out links to related models I post at the end of the guide.

-Before you start, make sure the laptop is turned off and unplugged from the AC adapter.
+Before you start, make sure the computer is turned off and unplugged from the AC adapter.

 Also, make sure to organize all removed screws.
 There will be lots of them.
 Make notes where these screws go.
 This will help you during the reassembly process tremendously.